OpenOverlayRouter/oor/README.md

 xTR mode
 --------

-To configure LISPmob to use it on xTR mode take into account the following considerations.
+To configure Open Overlay Router to use it on xTR mode take into account the following considerations.
 An EID /30 (at least) prefix is required for IPv4 EIDs.
 For IPv6 you should have a /126 (at least).
 This prefix should be used as the network prefix for the subnet where the hosts on the EID space connected to the router are allocated.
 Assign